lauraherasrec/lauraherasrec.github.io/_pages/about.md

 • Import substitution industrialization in Mexico: An industry-level database of industrial policy measures.

-• Demand shocks, income distribution and import baskets in Latin America (with Vinicius Curti Cícero).
+• Demand shocks, income distribution, and importing behavior: evidence from Brazil (with Vinicius Curti Cícero).

 ## Working papers
 • Heras-Recuero, L (2024).
 [The rise of the middle class and the pattern of consumption imports in Latin America](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4741057).
 CLALS Working Paper Series No. 48.